NNikolaev1/spring-boot-reactjs-fullstack-master/README.md

 }

 ```
-In the above code the class is annotated with @RestController telling Spring that the data returned by each method will be written straight into the response  body instead of rendering a template.
+In the above code the class is annotated with @RestController telling Spring that the data returned by each method will be written straight into the ressponse  body instead of rendering a template.
 The UserRepository is injected by constructor into the controller.
 The @Autowired enable automatic dependency injection.

 The @PostMapping , @GetMapping, @PutMapping and @DeleteMapping corresponds to the POST, GET, UPDATE and DELETE actions.